-The microbiome and our skin is a very complex environment, and everything we add to it has the potential to inflame it.
-So imagine the number of single ingredients you put on your skin every day and the effect that it may have on your microbiome.
+Our skin microbiome is a very complex environment, and everything we add to it has the potential to inflame it.
+So imagine how many single-use ingredients you are putting on your skin every day and the effect that it may have on your microbiome.
 Try to source multitasking products with a low INCI list.

 7 – Watch out for preservatives.

 Preservatives have one purpose: kill bacteria.
-It is useful so nothing green grows in your tube, but once applied on the skin it will impact your microbiome.
+They useful to make sure that nothing green grows in your product’s tube, but once applied on the skin it will impact your microbiome.

-Problem: how to tell if a product is loaded with preservatives?
-Usually, very long shelf life (so products with no expiry date), long PAO (the little open pot symbol) and products where you dip your fingers in (so jars).
+Problem: how can you tell if a product is loaded with preservatives?
+Usually, a very long shelf life (so products with no expiry date), long PAO (the little open pot symbol) and products where you dip your fingers in (so jars).

 8 – Watch out for the other ingredients.

 That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants, sun filters, alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.

 9 – Use products with probiotics, prebiotics, and postbiotics.

 Of course!
 That makes a lot of sense to help stimulate and feed your good skin bacteria.
 Postbiotics are a useful addition as they will create the right environment.
 We would recommend the Gallinée range, since we are quite proud of it 😉

 10 – Keep in mind it’s complicated.